qbicsoftware/statistics-portlet/README.md

 2. If you had to create a new model, you have to create a new plot type in the view.tabs.charts or  view.tabs package.
 Create it similar to the other classes in that sub-package by extending AView/AChartView.

-3. Create a new MyPlotPresenter, which implements the AChartPresenter interface, similar to the other presenters in the presenter.charts package.
+3. Create a new presenter class, which implements the ATabPresenter interface, similar to the other presenters in the presenter.tabs package.

     Example: SuperKingdomCountPresenter with the sub charts of GenusSpeciesCountPresenter